ishidait/node-express-upload-storage/README.md

 ## Note:

-You should create a .env file and put your access keys etc in there before running the container.
+You should create a .env file in the root folder and put your access keys etc before running the container.